-The King University Security Office is responsible for the overall security of the King University main campus, the Downtown Kingsport Instructional Location, and the Knoxville Instructional Location.
-Security response for main campus and all instructional locations not on another University or College campus is the responsibility of King University Security.
+The King University Security Department is responsible for the overall security of the King University main campus, the Downtown Kingsport Instructional Location, the Knoxville Instructional Location, and the Franklin Instructional Location.
+Security for off campus King University instructional locations is the responsibility of the appropriate institution.
+Crime reporting for main campus and all instructional locations not on another University or College campus is the responsibility of King University Security.